intersystems-ib/workshop-git-sharedenv/README.md

 ## (a).
 Create ssh key
 [git-source-control](https://openexchange.intersystems.com/package/Git-for-Shared-Development-Environments) will use ssh key to communicate from the IRIS shared instance to your remote git repository.

-`irisuser` is the user that is executing IRIS processes in our shared instance.
+`irisowner` is the user that is executing IRIS processes in our shared instance.

-* Open session in container as `irisuser`:
+* Open session in container as `irisowner`:
 ```
-docker exec -u irisuser -it iris-shared bash
+docker exec -it iris-shared bash
 ```

 * Create ssh key: